dojo/dojo.io/site/source/cookbook/testing/mocking-imports.md

 ---
 layout: docs
 category: testing
-title: Test and mock imports of a widget
+title: Test and mock the imports of a widget
 overview: Learn one strategy of mocking imports in a widget
 ---